Will China become a leader in global climate action? – DW – 11/21/2024

 With just a couple of days left for states to pull together a final agreement, there are hopes China will step in to fill a looming climate leadership void left by Donald Trump's re-election.
 The US President-elect said he plans to pull back out of the Paris Agreement upon re-entering the White House.

-"I think it's certainly an important moment and a great opportunity for China to step in this leadership gap," said Yao Zhe, policy analyst at Greenpeace East Asia, noting the country's progress on decarbonizing at home and capacity to scale up its technology.
+"I think it's certainly an important moment and a great opportunity for China to step into this leadership gap," said Yao Zhe, policy analyst at Greenpeace East Asia, noting the country's progress on decarbonizing at home and its capacity to scale up technology.

 As the world's biggest emitter and second largest economy, negotiators are urging China to send a positive signal by setting more ambitious emissions cuts targets — and to step up its responsibility on climate finance.